-- 1. Turn the starter switch to position 'll' to activate the pump (brake warning light illuminates). - 2.
-If the pump cannot be heard to operate, press the brake pedal several times. - 3.
-Wait until the pump has stopped operating and the warning light has extinguished before checking the fluid level.
+- Turn the starter switch to position 'II' to activate the pump (brake warning light illuminates). - 2.
+If the pump cannot be heard to operate, press the brake pedal several times. - Wait until the pump has stopped operating and the warning light has extinguished before checking the fluid level.